 Federal Government’s National Action Plan

-Germany contributes in various ways to the implementation of Resolution 1325 (2000) PDF / 35 KB .
+Germany contributes in various ways to the implementation of Resolution 1325 (2000).
 On 11 January 2017, the the Cabinet adopted the second Federal Government Action Plan to implement the Resolution for the period 2017–2020.

-The 2017–2020 Action Plan builds on the comprehensive approach of the first Action plan of the Government of the Federal Republic of Germany on the Implementation of United Nations Security Council Resolution 1325 for the Period 2013-2016 PDF / 618 KB .
+The 2017–2020 Action Plan builds on the comprehensive approach of the first Federal Government Action Plan to implement United Nations Security Council Resolution 1325 for the period 2013–2016.
 Through the measures and projects contained in the new Action Plan, the Federal Government is working to foster the greater involvement of women in crisis prevention, conflict management and post-conflict peacebuilding and the protection of women and girls against violence in armed conflicts.

 On 11 January 2017 the Cabinet also approved the implementation report on the first Action Plan, which was subsequently submitted to the Bundestag.
 The implementation report describes the Federal Government’s activities and measures to implement UNSCR 1325 between 2013 and 2016.
 It reports on women’s participation at the national and international level and on the Federal Government’s political endeavours in the national, regional and international context.
 In addition, it reports on political and project measures in line with the six priority areas of the first Action Plan and lists the projects carried out.